Mondido/magento2/README.md

 ## Installation

-The easiest way to install the extension is to use [Composer](https://getcomposer.org).
-Run the following commands:

-`$ composer require mondido/magento2`

-`$ bin/magento module:enable Mondido_Mondido`

-`$ bin/magento setup:upgrade`

-`$ bin/magento setup:static-content:deploy`

-`$ bin/magento setup:di:compile`

-Another option is to manually add `"mondido/magento2-mondido": "dev-master"` to the `require` node in your project's `composer.json`.
+Manually add `"mondido/magento2-mondido": "dev-master"` to the `require` node in your project's `composer.json`.
 Next add the following to the `repositories` node:

 ```
     {